 Little Free Libraries

 Little Free Library ® is a Wisconsin-based nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
+(Recent congratulations goes out to the East Allis Neighborhood Association for winning an AARP Wisconsin Small Business, Small Dollar grant for 15 new Little Libraries!
+Read more about the proposal and grant (PDF)).

 Through Little Free Libraries, millions of books are exchanged each year, profoundly increasing access to books for readers of all ages and backgrounds.
 Donate books, or take a book with you to enjoy.
 When you're finished, return the book - and perhaps a few gently used additional books - to any Little Free Library.